hat-open/hat-drivers/docs/chatter.rst

 ----

 In addition to exchanging user data, Chatter defines Ping message exchange.
-The Ping communication is responsible for detecting a closed connection.
-This service periodically sends a Ping request and waits for a corresponding Pong response.
-If the response isn't received in a defined timeout period (if the Conversation's timeout is exceeded), the connection is closed.

 This is a peer-to-peer service (there is no distinction between client and server).